folio-org/folio-spring-support/README.md

-# folio-spring-base
+# folio-spring-support

-Copyright (C) 2020-2022 The Open Library Foundation
+Copyright (C) 2020-2023 The Open Library Foundation

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.